Accommodations in Turks and Caicos

-For the best bang for your buck, skip the resorts and hotels.
+For the best bang for your buck in Turks and Caicos, skip the resorts and hotels.
 Use Airbnb or your favourite short-term rental site.
 Depending on your needs and budget, you’ll find condos ranging from studios to 3-bedroom units, to small in-land cottages, to larger (and expensive) villas on the beach.

 The most desired area for tourists is the Grace Bay area on Providenciales island.
 This has the famous Grace Bay Beach, and most of the island’s restaurants and shopping.
 So expect higher prices, especially for places closest to the beach.